mtskrzypiec/MovieRecommendation/README.md

 ## Description

-`MovieRecommender` is the main entry point for the movie recommendation library.
+`MovieRecommender` is the main entry point for the movie recommendation service.
 It allows the use of different movie recommendation strategies that can be registered in the system.

-The library works by utilizing the `RecommendationStrategyInterface`, which defines the method for generating recommendations.
+The service works by utilizing the `RecommendationStrategyInterface`, which defines the method for generating recommendations.
 Each strategy implements its own algorithm for selecting movies, and the user can obtain recommendations based on a defined type.

 ## Installation

-The library requires **PHP 8.3+** and support for namespaces and enums.
+The project requires **PHP 8.3+** and support for namespaces and enums.

 In the `require` section of the `composer.json` file, add: